MuhammadMohsin/MuhammadMohsin/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" height="40px">, I'm Mohsin Khalid</h1>
 <h3 align="center">(Modern Full-Stack Cloud Developer and Architect)</h3>

-💬 Modern full stack cloud Developer with a passion of cloud-based web and mobile apps, blockchain, and digital tokens.
+💬 Modern full stack cloud Developer and WEB3 sepecialist with a passion of cloud-based web and mobile apps, blockchain, and digital tokens.
 I've completed several world-class projects with a 100% success record.

 Have more than 8 years of experience in the industry.
-As a developer, I've worked with multiple startups and businesses like Autonomiq.io, TerraceAg, Gloow.io, Kubernetes Manager, Turing eye, Interspan, Esox.ai, Presentation Next, and others all around the world.
+As a developer, I've worked with multiple startups and businesses like Blinkin, Accelchain, Autonomiq.io, TerraceAg, Gloow.io, Kubernetes Manager, Turing eye, Interspan, Esox.ai, Presentation Next, and others all around the world.
 They're all driven by a desire to take their products to the next level.

 I graduated with a bachelor's degree in Computer Science and have had the chance to become a Certified Kubernetes Application Developer (CKAD) and a Certified React Nanodegree Developer.
 I volunteer to teach JavaScript on weekends.
 I host online programming sessions on YouTube and other platforms in this pandemic.